-Chapter Two Philosophical Evidence of God
+Second Topic.
+Philosophical Evidence of God

-Chapter Two Introduction - Two Proofs of God
+Introduction - Two Proofs of God

 There are many contemporary proofs of God's existence.
 Two very well-known ones are the Thomistic metaphysical proof of God and Lonergan's proof of God.
-I have given an interpretation of these proofs, which I hope will be accessible to readers who have a limited philosophical education - in the hopes that they will study these proofs and benefit from them.
-Discussion of the five transcendental attributes of God (perfect being, perfect truth, perfect love, perfect justice/goodness, and perfect beauty) is given in Chapter Three below, and discussion of the impossibility of disproving God and the need for faith (as well as reason) is discussed in Chapter Four.
-I deferred discussion of the Holy Trinity (three persons in the one God) until Volume 5.
+I have given an interpretation of these proofs which I hope will be accessible to readers who have a limited philosophical education - in the hopes that they will study these proofs and benefit from them.
+Discussion of the five transcendental attributes of God (perfect being, perfect truth, perfect love, perfect justice/goodness, and perfect beauty) is given in the Third Topic below, and discussion of the impossibility of disproving God and the need for faith (as well as reason) is discussed in the Fourth Topic in this chapter.
+I deferred discussion of the Holy Trinity (three persons in the one God) until Chapter 5 of this book.

-A Contemporary Thomistic Metaphysical Proof of God Back to Top
+I. A Contemporary Thomistic Metaphysical Proof of God

-Though there are many contemporary proofs of God (such as that of Bernard Lonergan - see below Section II), this contemporary version of St. Thomas Aquinas' metaphysical proof of God, though difficult for newcomers, is brief and compelling.
+Though there are many contemporary proofs of God (such as that of Bernard Lonergan - see below II), this contemporary version of St. Thomas Aquinas' metaphysical proof of God, though difficult for newcomers, is brief and compelling.
 It proves the existence of a unique unrestricted uncaused reality (existing through itself), which is the Creator of all else that exists.
 This conclusion is more extensive than the one reached above from contemporary science, and in order to deny it, one will either have to deny one's own existence or argue an intrinsic contradiction - so its conclusion is quite solid.